lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 The `IStakingRouter` interface should be changed to reflect the new Deposit Security Module logic.
 The `pauseStakingModule`, `resumeStakingModule` and `getStakingModuleIsDepositsPaused` functions should be removed from the interface, and new `getStakingModuleMinDepositBlockDistance`, `getStakingModuleMaxDepositsPerBlock` and `decreaseStakingModuleVettedKeysCountByNodeOperator` functions should be added.

+More details about these changes can be found in the new [DSM specification](https://hackmd.io/@lido/rJrTnEc2a).

 ```solidity
 interface IStakingRouter {
     function getStakingModuleMinDepositBlockDistance(uint256 _stakingModuleId) external view returns (uint256);